omunite215/Project_Hoobank/README.md

 ![Screenshot 2023-08-11 213008](https://github.com/omunite215/Hoobank/assets/78680563/e33352b1-ff79-49e7-a9e1-4eaf995ce2c6)

-## ⏰ Major Updates made on 12/09/2023:
-- Migrated from JavaScript to TypeScript.
-- Optimized Code.
-- Lazy Loading Images.
-- Added Fluid Animations.

 This was my first project using Vite.
 Initially made using tutorial of [JavaScipt Mastery](https://youtu.be/_oO4Qi5aVZs?si=uIWyu_1FoElOJueH).
+Now it is made on next js using typescript.

 ### Link to Figma File: